Ice Massage, A New Therapy for Back Pain Relief

 It’s simple, really!
 Firstly, ice will delay the swelling that occurs after trauma.
 Almost all back pain has some type of inflammation associated with it, so treating the inflammation will help reduce the pain.
 Secondly, ice will numb the sore tissue, by acting as a local anesthetic.
 Lastly, the benefits of ice added to those of massage will only make the therapy even more successful.

 Muscle strain is the most common cause of lower back pain.
-A sudden movement, a fall or lifting a heavy object could cause instant pain and agony.
-Although, medically, your back is fine and it only needs to gentle manipulation and rest, the pain can be debilitating.
+A sudden movement, a fall, or the lifting of a heavy object could cause instant pain and agony.
+Although, medically, your back is fine and it only needs gentle manipulation and rest, the pain can be debilitating.
 Instead of reaching for the pain killer bottle, ice massage therapy can relieve back pain caused by strains.

 The cold makes the tissues contract and this reduces circulation.
 Once the ice is removed and the tissue begins heating up, the veins will try to overcompensate and dilate which will cause the blood to rush to the needed area.
 This rush of blood to the damaged tissue is getting nutrients to the muscles and to other tissues that need healing.